markjprice/markjprice/articles/style-guide.md

 I feel like these types of change are more to make it look like lots of work has been done rather than adding value to the book.

 ## “like” versus “such as”
+Example:

-Author: “...online resources, **like** videos, blogs, and forums.”
+- Author: “...online resources, **like** videos, blogs, and forums.”
-Copyedit: “...online resources, **such as** videos, blogs, and forums”
+- Copyedit: “...online resources, **such as** videos, blogs, and forums”

 I used to use “such as” a lot myself, but previous copyeditors changed it to “like” so often that I now use “like” instead.
 It is shorter and my preference now.

 ## “if” versus “whether”

+Example:
-Author: “It is not until you have written a decent amount of code with a tool that you can really judge **if** it fits your needs.”
+- Author: “It is not until you have written a decent amount of code with a tool that you can really judge **if** it fits your needs.”
-Copyedit: “It is not until you have written a decent amount of code with a tool that you can really judge **whether** it fits your needs.”
+- Copyedit: “It is not until you have written a decent amount of code with a tool that you can really judge **whether** it fits your needs.”

 I accept that “whether” is the more formal and precise word in this context.
 But some grammar guides consider “if” acceptable as a substitute for “whether,” especially in modern English, but purists prefer to distinguish the two.
 So “if” is less formal, more conversational.
 I *want* my books to feel like a conversation with a friend or colleague, not a lecture. “whether” is also harder for non-native English speakers (and Americans 😉) to understand (and spell!).

 ## “is” versus “are”

+Example:
-Author: “Any of the editions **are** suitable for this book.”
+- Author: “Any of the editions **are** suitable for this book.”
-Copyedit: “Any of the editions **is** suitable for this book.”
+- Copyedit: “Any of the editions **is** suitable for this book.”

 I accept that the subject of the sentence is *any*, which is singular.
 Since *any* is technically singular, the verb should be *is*.
 That makes “Any of the editions is suitable for this book.” the strictly correct form.